redapemusic35/Reynolds-CV3/content/slides/Leiter/index.md

 > "recognition of our unreflective, instinctive, and unavoidable acceptance of certain basic beliefs must not be confused with claiming to have a philosophical justification of those beliefs [45]"

-{{%/* speaker_note */%}}
-- So the question which remains is; how do we understand reflective belief which itself is founded on un-reflective or reflexive (habit) beliefs which themselves are unjustifiable?
-His answer is to give us a theory of personal identity which the agent is responsible for the beliefs that they hold. identity is that which unities the underlying processes of human cognition on which he bases his theory of mind.{{%/* speaker_note /%}}

 ---

 ## Second Basic Argument for Anti-Realism